Your very own Blue Cruise, Bareboat or with Crew Supplied

-On this course you will sail close by the Greek islands of Kos and Kalimnos.
-In fact Kos guards the entrance to the Gulf of Gokova, making a side trip to the Dodecanese (with appropriate formalities done) easy to do, if time allows.
-An alternative port on the Turkish mainland is Turutreis, which along with nearby bays offers good shelter, the coast here backed by steep mountains.
+Sailing out of Bodrum, it is just so surprising how close you are to Greece.
+The Greek islands of Kos and Kalimnos almost fill the entrance to the Gulf of Gokova, making a side trip to the Dodecanese (with appropriate formalities done) easy to achieve if time allows.
+An alternative port on the Turkish mainland is Turgutreis, which along with nearby bays offers good shelter, with the coast here backed by steep mountains.

 North to ancient Didyma (optional)

-Didum and its surroundings will appeal to those wishing to visit more secluded spots, and if interested in some Greek history.
-It's a short distance from the marina to the Temple of Apollo, one of the Ancient World's most sacred places.
-As you sail further into the Gulf, you will come across small towns and villages with sheltered anchorages where life goes on as it has for centuries.
+North of Turgutreis you enter the Gulf of Gulluk, across which Didim and its surroundings will appeal to those wishing to visit more secluded spots and/or take in some stirring Greek history.
+It's a short distance from the Didim marina to the Temple of Apollo, one of the Ancient World's most sacred places.
+As you sail further into the Gulf, you come across small towns and villages with sheltered anchorages where life goes on as it has for centuries.

 Sailing in the Gulf of Gokova

-On the north side of the Gulf, Orak Island is a popular first port of call, especially for the clear waters and good snorkelling.
-Further on, the fishing village of Cokertme is worth visiting, at which point you can decide to continue eastwards up the Gulf to the ancient village of Keremos (Oren), seculuded English harbour or fascinating Cleopatra's Island.
+On the north side of the Gulf, Orak Island is a popular first port of call, especially for its clear waters and good snorkelling.
+Further on the fishing village of Cokertme is worth visiting, at which point you can decide to continue eastwards up the Gulf to the ancient village of Keremos (Oren), secluded English Harbour or fascinating Cleopatra's Island.
 Or cross directly to the beautiful Seven Islands (Yedi Adalar).
 There is a wide choice of anchorages among these islets, which lie close to the mainland.

-Sailing west now, you are cruising the northern side of the Dacta Peninsular, much of it inaccessible by road.
-Along here the most convenient places to spend a night may be Kormen, Mersincik and Knidos, all of which have great seafood restaurants.
+Sailing west now, you are cruising the northern side of the Datca peninsula, much of which is inaccessible by road so very sparsely populated.
+Along here the most convenient places to spend a night may be Kormen, Mersincik or Knidos, all of which have great seafood restaurants.
 Knidos is on the point of the peninsula, after which it will be back across the Gulf to conclude your charter in Bodrum.